somarkn99/api-basic-setting/README.md

 ---------
 As an additional security step, applications are not accepted to a specific domain and are pre-defined in the .env file. :lock: :shield:

+- Add this only for your dashboard or frontend app Don't use it for mobile application because it recognize it by Ip address for each user mobile

 Note: Local server is accepted by default :v:

 ```php